Rohan-Shah-312003/tui-gpt/README.md

 ## Features

 - 🎨 Beautiful colored interface with a clean design
-- 🤖 Real-time chat with AI (using Groq API)
+- 🤖 Real-time chat with AI
 - 📚 Persistent chat history with automatic saving
 - 🔄 Auto-generated chat titles based on content
 - 📝 Quick chat management (new, save, load, delete)
 - 📱 Responsive design that works in any terminal
 - 📝 Comprehensive help system
+- 📋 Model selection interface

 ## Installation